 Reginald Ascoli and Emily Ascoli with Walter and Eric

-This is identified on the reverse as (L-R) Reg, Emily, Walter and Eric Ascoli.
+This is identified on the reverse as (L-R) Reg, Emily, Walter and Eric Ascoli (born 1913).

 In 1940 The London Gazette records the formal change of surname to Reginald Ascott and Eric Ascott.
-The ever-helpful Gina Marks commented that this happend in different branches of the family and gave an example of where the children had later changed back.
+The ever-helpful Gina Marks commented that this happend in different branches of the family and, in this particular example, the children had later changed back.

 Return to The Onlooker main page >